GBR GUIDE TO A MAJOR EVENT

 Entry Point.

-If athletes are competing on Saturday, they should check in at the hotel by 14:00 PM on Thursday.
+For example if athletes are competing on Saturday, they should check in at the hotel by 14:00 PM on Thursday.

-Athletes competing outside of Europe may have to deal with longer flight times and potential time zone differences.
+Athletes competing in a major event outside of Europe may have to deal with longer flight times and potential time zone differences.
 Therefore, they are advised to arrive at least two clear days before the competition starts.
 This means that athletes can arrive in the evening and focus on rest and sleep to aid in their recovery.
 The first full day should be spent on adapting to the new environment and settling in, and the second full day should be used to sort out any travel issues or missing kit issues and undertake final preparations before the competition.

-If athletes are competing on Saturday, they should arrive at the hotel no later than Wednesday evening.
+For example, if athletes are competing on Saturday, they should arrive at the hotel no later than Wednesday evening.

 Exit Point